awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 ## Scheduling and canceling key deletion<a name="deleting-keys-scheduling-key-deletion"></a>

-The following procedures describe how to schedule key deletion and cancel key deletion in AWS KMS using the AWS Management Console, the AWS CLI, and the AWS SDK for Java\.
+The following procedures describe how to schedule key deletion and cancel key deletion of single\-Region customer master keys \(CMKs\) in AWS KMS using the AWS Management Console, the AWS CLI, and the AWS SDK for Java\.

+For information about scheduling the deletion of multi\-Region keys, see [Deleting multi\-Region keys](multi-region-keys-delete.md)\.

 **Warning**
 Deleting a customer master key \(CMK\) in AWS KMS is destructive and potentially dangerous\.
 You should proceed only when you are sure that you don't need to use the CMK anymore and won't need to use it in the future\.
 If you are not sure, you should [disable the CMK](enabling-keys.md) instead of deleting it\.